Morganite vs Moissanite Ring: What’s Better?

 What are the main differences between morganite vs moissanite?

 Today we’ll be investigating two of the most popular diamond alternatives–morganite moissanite–and see how they compare on a number of factors, including price, color, clarity, cut, toughness, hardness, stability, sourcing, and overall appeal.

 What is morganite vs moissanite made out of?

 First, let’s look at what morganite and moissanite are actually made of, and how they are classified.

 Morganite is one variety of beryl, a gemstone that was first discovered in 1910 which is somewhat rare naturally, but commonly lab-grown.
 An estimated eighty percent of natural beryl comes from a single mine in Utah, at Spor Mountain.
 Emeralds and aquamarines are also forms of beryl, though beryl also comes in other varieties and in colors as varied as blue, orange, and pink as well.

-Moissanite is also both naturally occurring and lab-grown.
-Known as one of the hardest minerals, moissanite is made from silicon carbide, originally discovered in the early 1890s by a French scientist.
+Moissanite gemstones are both naturally occurring and lab-grown.
+Known as one of the hardest minerals, moissanite is made from silicon carbide.
+Natural moissanite was originally discovered in the early 1890s by a French scientist.

 Which is more similar to a diamond?